Planck isocurvature constraint on primordial black holes lighter than a kiloton: Summary and discussion

 \section{Summary and discussion}

 PBHs with $M_{\rm PBH} \lesssim 10^{9} \,{\rm g}$ evaporate before BBN and have thus remained unconstrained until now.
 In this paper, we demonstrate for the first time that Hawking radiation from these PBHs can induce isocurvature modes observable in the CMB, due to PBH bias and the branching ratio of Hawking radiation.
 Leveraging this effect, we translate the observed upper bound on isocurvature modes reported by the Planck collaboration into the constraints on the energy fraction of PBHs at their formation.
+As a working example, we consider the primordial non-Gaussianity and present the constraints, which are shown to be very stringent for $f_{\rm NL} \sim \mathcal{O}(10^{-2})$.

-Since these light PBHs form at earlier stages of the post-inflationary Universe, the constraints derived in this work impose new limits on the amplitude of the small-scale primordial power spectrum, which has never been constrained before.
+Since these light PBHs form at earlier stages of the postinflationary Universe, the constraints derived in this work impose new limits on the amplitude of the small-scale primordial power spectrum, which has never been constrained before.
 Understanding such small-scale primordial perturbations could provide insights into previously unexplored epochs near the end of inflation or even the onset of reheating after inflation.

 Meanwhile, several studies have suggested that a Planckian Hawking temperature or information loss during black hole evaporation may necessitate modifications to the standard Hawking evaporation.
 At later stages, black holes could leave behind stable remnants instead of complete evaporation~\cite{MacGibbon:1987my, Aharonov:1987tp, Barrow:1992hq, Coleman:1991ku, Banks:1992ba, Banks:1992mi, Banks:1992is, Barrow:1992hq, Casher:1993nr, Carr:1994ar, Alexeyev:2002tg, Chen:2002tu, Barrau:2003xp, Chen:2004ft, Nozari:2005ah, Bai:2019zcd, Lehmann:2019zgt, deFreitasPacheco:2020wdg, Dvali:2020wft, Taylor:2024fvf, Dvali:2024hsb, Davies:2024ysj}.
 Among these proposals, the memory burden effect~\cite{Dvali:2013eja, Dvali:2020wft, Dvali:2024hsb} has recently gained significant attention.
 This model predicts a slowdown in black hole evaporation after it has lost half of its mass, potentially leading to stabilization.
 Many of these scenarios revive the possibility of PBHs as a DM candidate in the previously unconstrained mass range $M_\text{PBH} \lesssim 10^{9} \, \text{g}$.